 An independently installed WordPress 7.0.2 source target used the same network and database restrictions and another unknown owner password.
 The unchanged driver stopped at its first attempt to seed cache state.
 The original posts handler and permission callback remained aligned and executed as user 0.
 No projected object or oEmbed cache row appeared, no new user was created, and the target retained exactly its initial owner.

 The fixed source strengthened three boundaries used by the chain: malformed batch entries remain aligned with handler matches, author exclusions are parsed as integer ID lists, and a new top-level REST request is rejected while dispatch is already active.
+The unchanged full driver stopped at the first alignment boundary, so it did not dynamically traverse every later guard.
+Source comparison and bounded variant analysis separately confirmed the integer-list parsing and nested-dispatch protections.
 WordPress documents the two underlying issues and their identifiers in the WordPress 7.0.2 security release.

 That negative control is stronger than observing that a final command did not run.
 It identifies the first missing postcondition and ties the result to the repaired code paths.